microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/01 - The Big Data Landscape.md

 The **azdata** command-line utility is written in Python and can be installed on your workstation using the **pip** command in Python.
 You will see how to install this utility in the *Planning, Installation and Configuration* module.

 The **azdata** utility enables cluster administrators to bootstrap and manage big data clusters via the REST APIs exposed by the Controller service.
-The controller is deployed and hosted in the same Container Orchestration Tools (Such as Kubernetes or OpenShift) namespace where the customer wants to build out a big data cluster.
+The controller is deployed and hosted in the same Container Orchestration system's namespace where you to build out a big data cluster.
 The Controller is responsible for core logic for deploying and managing a big data cluster.

 The <a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/concept-controller?view=sqlallproducts-allversions
-" target="_blank">Controller service is installed by a Container Orchestration Tools (Such as Kubernetes or OpenShift) administrator during cluster bootstrap</a>, using the azdata command-line utility.
+" target="_blank">Controller service is installed by a Container Orchestration administrator during cluster bootstrap</a>, using the `azdata` command-line utility.

 You'll explore further operations with these tools in the <i>Management and Monitoring</i> module.